StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Methodology

 \subsection{Feature Neck}

-To further balance feature quality and camera-specific knowledge, we propose a dual-branch design in which VGGT neck features modulate MDE neck features.
-This neck architecture is formulated as,

-As shown in Fig. \ref{pipeline}, camera token $ct$ is integrated via VGGT Frame Attention (FA) $N_{VGGTFA}$ with the patch tokens from the StereoVGGT re-weighted DINO $\theta_{stereovggt}$, enriching the pipeline with camera geometry knowledge.
+To further balance feature quality and camera knowledge, we propose a dual-branch design in which VGGT neck features modulate MDE neck features.
+This neck architecture is formulated as $X_{FA} = N_{FA}(F_{stereovggt}, ct)$, where $F_{stereovggt}$ denotes the output of the re-weighted DINO module.
+Camera token $ct$ is integrated via VGGT FA $N_{FA}$ with the patch tokens from the StereoVGGT re-weighted DINO, enriching the pipeline with camera geometry knowledge.
 We intentionally excluded the Global Attention (GA) component of the Alternative Attention (AA) Block in VGGT neck.
 Since StereoVGGT uses only a single view as input, applying both global and frame attention is functionally redundant.
-These enriched patch tokens, $X_{FA}$, are employed to modulate the features derived from the MDE neck, $N_{MDENeck}$, thereby generating the final output representation $X_{stereovggt}$.
-This process can be illustrated as,
+These enriched patch tokens, $X_{FA}$, are employed to modulate the features derived from the MDE neck, $N_{MDENeck}$, thereby generating the final output representation $X_{stereovggt}$,

-Here, $N$ means the neck module, and $\theta_{stereovggt}$ represents the features output by our StereoVGGT DINO. $\alpha=0.2$ is a hyperparameter to modulate these features.
+Here, $\alpha=0.2$ is a hyperparameter to modulate these features.
 We employ feature-wise subtraction to integrate the two branches.
-This design is motivated by the observation that the frozen attention blocks in VGGT behave analogously to disparity maps, where higher activation values correspond to closer distances.
-In contrast, the MDE branch yields a depth-based representation, which is inherently characterized by an inverse relationship where lower values represent closer distances.
+Given that the two feature tensors are defined in a comparable latent space with identical spatial and channel dimensions, subtraction provides a simple residual interaction that highlights complementary information between the branches rather than merely aggregating their responses.